ucgmsim/nzgmdb/wiki/Merge-Flatfiles.md

 # 🔗 Merge Flatfiles

-This step in the NZGMDB pipeline consolidates all individual flatfiles into final component-specific datasets while ensuring data consistency and removing filtered entries. **This critical step transforms the comprehensive intensity measure catalog into organized, analysis-ready flatfiles** that separate results by motion component and integrate metadata from earthquake source, site, and propagation tables.
+This step in the NZGMDB pipeline consolidates all individual flatfiles into final component-specific datasets while ensuring data consistency and removing filtered entries. **This critical step transforms the comprehensive intensity measure catalogue into organised, analysis-ready flatfiles** that separate results by motion component and integrate metadata from earthquake source, site, and propagation tables.

 ---